forgeservicelab/ansible.forge-birt/README.md

 1. Configure local postgresql db usage

   Uncomment include: postgresql.yml in the site.yml so that you'll get the local postgresql db set up

 2. Install dependent roles

   Install dependent roles prior to running any of the playbooks

   $ ./ansible-galaxy install -r requirements.yml

 3. Create the VM instance and configure firewall

   Create the virtual machine from Ubuntu 14.04 server image.

-	Set the firewall rules so that you have ssh and https access into it.
+  Set the firewall rules so that you have ssh, https and PostgreSQL access into it.

   You might need to run apt-get update and apt-get upgrade.

 4. Check the inventory, settings and keys

   ./development - Inventory

   ./group_vars/development.yml - Development machine settings.
 Check all settings that are capitalized ie. all usernames and passwords and openstack settings

-	./files/auth_key.pub - Have the authorized key for the birt user SSH access and for birt users's postgres access ./files/auth_jenkins.pub - Have the authorized key of Jenkins to access target machine with ssh as birt user.
+  ./files/auth_key.pub - Have the authorized key for the birt user SSH access and for birt users's postgres access

+  ./files/auth_jenkins.pub - Have the authorized key of Jenkins to access target machine with ssh as birt user.
 Not needed by development target

-	./forgeservicelab.fi.key - Have the FORGE server key used by fore_ssl role used by birt-viewer.yml playbook ./files/git_access_key - Have the key you can use to access forge-birt-reportdesigns.git repository
+  ./forgeservicelab.fi.key - Have the FORGE server key used by fore_ssl role used by birt-viewer.yml playbook

+  ./files/git_access_key - Have the key you can use to access forge-birt-reportdesigns.git repository

 5. Run the playbook

   $ ansible-playbook -i development site.yml --ask-vault-pass

 6. Verify

   Use your web browser to check the birt is available in your VM Check that birt user can access nova by issuing nova list Check the birt user has cronjob enabled and after few days, check that cronjob run.
   Check that resource_usage_reporting application is able to populate db

 Notes!
 ------